Golden Rules and Life Saving Rules

 HSE tours are conducted at two levels: HSE leadership tours intended for KPO Directors, Controllers and contractor Managers, and HSE Management Tours for KPO Front-line Supervisors.

-In 2020, the total number of HSE Leadership tours amounted to 70 compared to the planned 60 (116% plan completion).
+In 2021, the total number of HSE Leadership tours amounted to 127 compared to the planned 70 having resulted in 181% plan completion.